jpa203/dbt-Snowflake-dw/README.md

 ## Use-Case

 We work for Streamberry, a fictious video streaming platform.
-The company has been relying mainly on an on-premise database since 2018 but its growth in popularity means it wants to scale operations to include cloud-based solutions.
+The company has used an on-premise database since 2018 but its growth in popularity means it wants to scale operations to include cloud-based solutions.

 Currently, Streamberry is unable to handle the volume and velocity of streaming services.
-Thus, day-to-day operations have been hindered by a lack of scability and perfomance issues.
+Thus, day-to-day operations, including business intelligence, have been hindered by a lack of scalability and performance issues.

-As it moves towards cloud-first infrastructure, Streamberry has asked its data team to incorporate a data warehouse as part of its migration, and in order to help leverage insights and analytics moving forward.
+As it moves towards cloud-first infrastructure, Streamberry has asked its data team to incorporate a data warehouse as part of its migration.
+It hopes to lessen the burden on its production environment while simultaneoysly leveraging insights and analytics moving forward.

-Streamberry has decided to migrates its existing OLTP database system to Amazon Web Services where it will leverage fault-tolerance frameworks and high availability multi-AZ deployment.
-For its data warehosue solution, the company has decided to use Snowflake.
+Streamberry has decided to migrates its existing OLTP database system to Amazon Web Services Relational Database Services (RDS) where it will leverage fault-tolerance frameworks and high availability multi-AZ deployment.
+For its data warehouse solution, the company will use Snowflake.

-The data engineering team decided that it will build its data warehouse using Kimball's Dimensional Modelling - a bottom up approach that prioritizes low initial investment through data marts and self service reporting (through easy integration with BI tools).
+The data engineering team will model the data warehouse using Kimball's Dimensional Modeling - a bottom up approach that prioritizes low initial investment through data marts and self-service reporting (through easy integration with BI tools).
 Stakeholders agreed this was the most effective approach for a greenfield project.

 ## Requirements Gathering

     * Customer Overview
-        Streamberry wants to understand its customer base better i.e. how long they rent dvds for, popular payment types, total spending etc.
+        Streamberry wants to understand its customer base better by analzying their value over the time they have been members, and potentially offer discounts to those who ask for it.

         Key Questions:
-            - How much does a customer spend on average per month?
+            - Who are our most valued customers?
-            - What's the most popular membership?
+            - Which state is most popular?
+            - What discounts on future membership can we offer them?

     * Product Inventory
         Streamberry offers streaming and physical dvd copies.
-The company wants to keep track of its physical inventory, including how many dvds have been lost - in an effor to see whether offering physical dvds is still profitable moving forward.
+The company wants to keep track of its physical inventory, including how many physical copies of dvd remain on shelf at the end of each month, to assess whether it is over/under stocking.

         Key Questions:
             - How many DVDs are lost per month?
             - Do we stock more DVDS than we need to?

-    * DVD Tracking
+    * Ratings Tracking
-        Track DVD information, such as ratings, actors, genres - to help understand the market and which movies and actors are most popular currently.
-            - Which actor is most popular right now?
-            - Which genre is most popular?
+        Streamberry wants to know which genres are most popular with customers so that it can tailor recommendations accordingly.

+        Key Questions:
-            - What is the most popular rating for rented dvds?
+            - What is the average rating per genre per customer?

 ## Data Profiling